Moms on the Move BC families supporting people with special needs

 - Contact your PAC and DPAC and encourage them to write the Premier, FInance Minister, Education Minister and your local MLAs - just as Surrey DPAC has done.

-- Join our growing Facebook group "Stop BC Education Cuts" to find out what other parents and districts are doing, to find and share information about cuts and to connect with other parents or advocacy efforts in your community.
+- Join our growing Facebook group " Stop BC Education Cuts " to find out what other parents and districts are doing, to find and share information about cuts and to connect with other parents or advocacy efforts in your community.

-MOMs launches petition to mark Children’s Day
+MOMs petition marks Children’s Day

-MOMs marks Children’s Day, 20th year of UN Convention, with petition urging BC Premier to honour promises to kids
+MOMs marks Children’s Day, 20 th year of UN Convention, with petition urging BC Premier to honour promises to kids

 NOV.
-19, 2009:—This Friday, Nov.
-20 marks the 20th anniversary of the UN Convention of the Rights of the Child – a date that is also celebrated annually in Canada and elsewhere as universal Children’s Day.
+19, 2009: —This Friday, Nov.
+20 marks the 20 th anniversary of the UN Convention of the Rights of the Child – a date that is also celebrated annually in Canada and elsewhere as universal Children’s Day.

 The MOMs provincial family support network, which has staged a series of actions in recent weeks to draw attention to BC families’ concerns about new cuts and ongoing gaps in critical services for children at risk, is marking the occasion by officially launching an online petition urging BC’s Premier to start living up to commitments made to BC’s vulnerable children.